 There are a number of indicators recorded in respect of repairs and maintenance.
 Performance figures are presented to Housing Services Team, Lincoln Tenants Panel, Performance Scrutiny Committee and Housing Scrutiny Sub Committee.
-Targets for the team in 2023/24 are as follows:
+Targets for the team in 2016/17 are as follows:

-- An average end to end time of 100 days for scheduled repairs. - 99.5% of priority repairs completed within 24 hours. - 97.5% of urgent repairs completed within 3 working days. - 92% of repairs completed 'right first time'. - 95% of tenants satisfied with the repairs service. - 97% of appointments 'made and kept'.
+- An average end to end time of 15 days. - An average response time for emergency repairs of less than one day. - 85% of repairs completed 'right first time'. - 95% of tenants satisfied with the repairs service.